microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/README.md

 # Building the business migration case with Windows Server and SQL Server

-## NOTE: This workshop will retire November 16, 2023.
-This workshop is no longer being maintained.
+## NOTE: This workshop is archived and no longer being maintained.
+Content is read-only.

 Tailspin Toys is a global manufacturer of children’s toys that was founded in 1957 with its global headquarters located in Milwaukee, WI.
 Their mission-critical workloads are currently hosted in an on-premises datacenter and are beginning a journey to modernize and migrate into the cloud using Microsoft Azure.